AstunTechnology/gemini_csv_import/README.md

   * asNeeded
   * irregular
   * notPlanned
-* If the record is OpenData, modify the script to use the opendata template, DO NOT include it in the list of keywords
 * The copyright statement should not include the copyright symbol, a correctly encoded version of this will be included automatically

 ### Who do I talk to? ###